• Menu

 Which UK Ferry Ports Serve the Netherlands?

 There are three different ferry routes to Holland from the UK, and all of them depart from English ports, on the east coast.
-From north to south these ports are Newcastle (Tyne and Wear), Hull (Yorkshire), and Harwich (Essex).
+From north to south these are Newcastle (Tyne and Wear), Hull (Yorkshire), and Harwich (Essex).

 Due to the location of those British ferry ports, travelling to Europe with your car via Holland will probably be way more convenient for most northerners and Scots, at least compared with getting there via England’s south coast ferry ports.